ascholerChemeketa/cs160Reader/_sources/LogicCircuits/Memory.rst

 Remembering Things
 ============================

+In previous circuits we have seen, every path has gone strictly left to right.
+But we can take the output of a gate and feed it back in as the inputs to earlier gates.
+This is the secret behind building a "memory" circuit: feeding the output back into the circuit produces a loop that "remembers" a value.
+In the circuit shown below, notice how the output of each NOR gate feeds back as an input to the other gate.

+.. raw:: html

+        <iframe src="../_static/simcir/simcir.html?circuits/SRFlipFlop.xml" style="border: 0px; width: 600px; height: 325px;"></iframe>

-Circuits can even be built to feed the current output back into the circuit as an input.
-This is one of the main ways computer memory is implemented.
-Using the circuit shown below (known as an SR Flip Flop), try the following experiments
+With that circuit (known as an SR Flip Flop), try the following experiments

 * Turn on Input 1 - this **Sets** the memory to 1.
 * Turn off Input 1.
 Notice that the memory stays on even though both switches are off.
 * Turn on Input 2 - this **Resets** the memory to 0.
 * Turn off Input 2.
 Now the circuit remembers the value 0 while both switches are off.

-.. raw:: html

-        <iframe src="../_static/simcir/simcir.html?circuits/SRFlipFlop.xml" style="border: 0px; width: 600px; height: 325px;"></iframe>

 Essentially, the circuit remembers which input, Set or Reset, was most recently on.
-It does this by sending the current output back into an NOR gate with each of the inputs.
-There are of course many other ways to store a value in a circuit, but they all use this same basic idea of feeding outputs back in as inputs.
+This is a form of memory: If we want to remember **1**, we flip **Input1** on briefly.
+To remember **0**, we flip **Input2** on briefly.
+There are many other circuits that can "remember" a value, but they all use this same basic idea of feeding outputs back in as inputs.
+To remember more than one bit, we would simply need to make multiple copies of this circuit, one for each bit we need to store.

-Much like chaining full adders to add multi-digit numbers, the secret to remembering large binary values is to simply repeat this basic building block.
-By using 32 of these SR flip flops, we could remember a 32 digit binary value.